cs50/labs/hello/README.md

 ## Getting User Input

 Suffice it to say, no matter how you compile or execute this program, it only ever prints `hello, world`.
-Let's personalize it a bit so that, just as we did in class.
+Let's personalize it a bit, just as we did in class.

 Modify this program in such a way that it first prompts the user for their name and then prints `hello, so-and-so`, where `so-and-so` is their actual name.
+{:.flash.flash-success}

 ### Hints